DenisPav/Ooze/README.md

     query = resolver
         .WithQuery(query)
         .Filter(model.Filters)
-        //you can also .Sort(model.Sorters) or .Page(model.Paging) this query if needed .Apply();
+        //you can also use .Sort(model.Sorters) or .Page(model.Paging) method, or if you don't want to sort or page or even filter something out, you can always remove the calls.
+        .Apply();

     return query;
 });

-public record class Input(BlogFilters Filters, IEnumerable<Sorter> Sorters);
+public record class Input(MyEntityFilters Filters, MyEntitySorters Sorters, PagingOptions Paging);
 ```

 **NOTE:**
 Example before is bound to POST method, but you can use GET or anything else that suits you.
 For more elaborate example look [here](https://github.com/DenisPav/Ooze/tree/master/tests/Ooze.Typed.Web).
+Ooze only cares that you provide instances of your `filters`,  `sorters` which will be then applied to `IQueryable` instances.